zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 The scene of this dialogue is a “car dealership,” a place where they sell new cars.
 The salesperson is named Robert, and Robert begins our dialogue by saying, “Hi, I’m Robert.
 What are you in the market for today?”
 “To be in the market for (something)” means to be shopping for somet hing, to be considering a certain kind of something that is available for sale; you’ re deciding which one you’re going to buy.
 You might say, “I’m in the market for a new phone.”
 I really need a new phone.
 I wish the listeners of ESL Podcast w ould give me an iPhone and an iPad.
 That’s what I’m in the market for; I’m going to buy them.
 Of course, if someone gave them to me, I would not say no!

 Well, Mary is in the market for buying a new car, or sim ply in the market for a new car.
 She says, “I want to buy a new car, but I’m no t sure what I want.”
-Robert says, “Well, you’ve come to the right place (you ar e in the right place).
+Robert says, “Well, you’ve come to the right place (you are in the right place).
 We have a very large selection of cars and trucks – just abou t any type of vehicle you can think of.”
 A “truck” is a large vehicle used to ca rry things, not just carry people.
 Usually there is an open area in the back of the vehicle to put large objects.
 The expression “just about” means almost or appro ximately.
 “What time is it?”
 “It’s just about noon.”
 Or, you could say, “We  have just about every kind of dessert here.
 Cakes, pies, cookies, ice cream, candy, and so forth.”
 So, “just about” is almost or approximately, but there are some ot her meanings you can find in our Learning Guide for these words.

 Robert says they have just about any type of vehicle you can t hink of.
 “Vehicle” (vehicle) is any large machine with an engine that is used  to carry people or things from one place to another.
 It could be a car; i t could be a truck; it could be a motorcycle, anything that has a motor – an engine – th at is used to move people from one place to another.
 Robert says, “Why do n’t I show you around?”
 “Why don’t” here means I think it is a good idea.
 “To  show (someone) around” is a phrasal verb meaning to give you a tour of an area or to show you what, in this case, the store has for sale.